playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 </div>
 ```

-This works, but introduces a potential problem; while the contents are not _shown_ to the user (and are similarly [hidden from screen-readers](https://unicorn-utterances.com/posts/intro-to-web-accessability#css)) they _are_ still present within the DOM.
+This works but introduces a potential problem; while the contents are not _shown_ to the user (and are similarly [hidden from screen-readers](https://unicorn-utterances.com/posts/intro-to-web-accessability#css)), they _are_ still present within the DOM.

-This means that if you have a large number of these HTML elements that are marked as `hidden`, but still in the DOM; they can impact performance and memory usage as if they **were** being displayed to the user.
+This means that a large number of these HTML elements marked as `hidden` will still be in the DOM.
+They can still impact performance and memory usage as if they **were** being displayed to the user.

-This might sound counterintuitive at first, but in-memory non-displayed UI elements have their place; they're particularly useful when trying to build out animation systems that visually transition items in and out of view.
+This might sound counterintuitive at first, but in-memory, non-displayed UI elements have their place; they're particularly useful when building animation systems that visually transition items in and out of view.

 To sidestep these performance concerns, React, Angular, and Vue all have a method to "conditionally render" HTML elements based off of a boolean.
-This means that if you pass `false`, it will entirely remove the child HTML elements out of the DOM.
+This means that if you pass `false`, it will entirely remove the child HTML elements from the DOM.

 Let's see what that looks like in usage: